 Males tend to be slightly smaller than females and can be identified by whitish swelling on the inner digits of the front feet.

 Common Frogs hibernate during winter, either at the bottom of ponds, breathing through their skin or under log piles, compost heaps and the like.
 During the rest of the year they tend to be land based.
 Males return to breeding sites during spring ahead of the females and it is thought they return to their natal ponds.

 The females lay up to 2000 eggs, frogspawn, with the young tadpoles emerging after around 14 days.
 Metamorphosis into adults takes around 10 to 15 weeks.
 Tadpoles are predated by a large range of aquatic creatures, including the newts above.

-As the name suggests, this is the UK’s most widespread toad and is found across the Reserve.
-The 2006 Amphibian Survey for No.1 Bed identifies the extraordinary numbers that are present on the Reserve, making Woolston Eyes a nationally important site for this species.
+Status As the name suggests, this is the UK’s most widespread toad and is found across the Reserve.
+The 2006 Amphibian Survey for No.1 Bed (link to the report at the start of this section) of 3,395 individuals identifies the extraordinary numbers that are present on the Reserve, making Woolston Eyes a nationally important site for this species.

 Their colour range is simliar to their cousin, the Common Frog, being yellow-brown through grey-brown to olive-green and all have a ‘warty’ skin which together with their ‘squat’ statue easily identifies them from Common Frog.
 Common Toads tend to walk rather than jump as Frogs do.

 They are land based, only returning to water to breed in springtime.
 Toad eggs are easily separated from Frog ‘spawn’ as they are laid in long, often three stranded ribbons through the water vegetation.
 The tadpoles hatch after around ten dys and completely metamorphose in around two months.